 To add some flare to your floral arrangements don’t forget to use some of the leaves that grow with your flowers.

 Hosta leaves help add a wonderful touch of green to indoor flower arrangements too.
 You probably have a variety of grasses growing in your garden and these can be used to make your dinner settings stand out.
-Simply use a grass such as maiden grass of about 12 inches long and tie around your cutlery and fasten with a knot.
-To add color to your setting pick a small handful of buttercups or daises and tie them into a bouquet as well.
+Simply use a grass such as maiden grass of about 20cm long and tie around your cutlery and fasten with a knot.
+To add color to your setting pick a small handful of pansies or daises and tie them into a bouquet as well.

 Maiden grass dries extremely well and will keep for up to one year so you can easily reuse them over and over again.
 If you find the grass is getting a little brittle then spray very lightly with a little hair gel.
 Works wonderfully!